Recognition of same-sex unions in Suriname: Background

 Considering that same-sex marriage is illegal, same-sex couples cannot be granted other rights which would result from such a legal union.
 Among other things, they therefore cannot inherit property or goods from a deceased partner as married opposite-sex couples can.
 In the recent Pension Act, married and unmarried opposite-sex couples are entitled to the pension of their deceased partner.
 Even though the Pension Act does not explicitly exclude same-sex partners of the same rights as opposite-sex partners, the Government has publicly stated in Parliament that the Pension Act would not include same-sex partnerships."
 In July 2024, Ebu Jones, an MP from the National Democratic Party, said that "Suriname society must sooner or later address" the issue of same-sex marriage.
-Interim Minister of Justive David Abiamofo stated in the National Assembly that same month that same-sex marriages are not allowed under Surinamese law.
+Interim Minister of Justice David Abiamofo stated in the National Assembly that same month that same-sex marriages are not allowed under Surinamese law.

-2018 Inter-American Court of Human Rights advisory opinion
+Court cases

 On 9 January 2018, the Inter-American Court of Human Rights (IACHR) issued an advisory opinion that parties to the American Convention on Human Rights should grant same-sex couples "accession to all existing domestic legal systems of family registration, including marriage, along with all rights that derive from marriage".
 The opinion states that:

 The State must recognize and guarantee all rights derived from a family bond between persons of the same sex in accordance with the provisions of Articles 11.2 and 17.1 of the American Convention. (...) in accordance with articles 1.1, 2, 11.2, 17, and 24 of the American Convention, it is necessary to guarantee access to all the existing figures in domestic legal systems, including the right to marry. (..)
 To ensure the protection of all the rights of families formed by same-sex couples, without discrimination with respect to those that are constituted by heterosexual couples.

 Suriname ratified the American Convention on Human Rights on 12 November 1987 and also recognized the court's jurisdiction that same day.
-LGBT activists responded to the advisory opinion by calling on the government to legalize same-sex marriage, though said they believed the "country's not ready for LGBT rights".
+LGBT activists responded to the advisory opinion by calling on the government to legalize same-sex marriage, though said they believed that the "country [was] not ready for LGBT rights".